When to Use Sticky Rotating Sessions

 Conclusion

 Of course, this is just covering the general scenarios.
-The rule of thumb to remember; as long as you need a persistent login for consecutive requests, consider using sticky rotating sessions.
+The rule of thumb to remember is that as long as you need a persistent login for consecutive requests, consider using sticky rotating sessions.
 Otherwise, rotating with every request will provide higher anti-anti-bot protection.

 This should have answered any questions you had about when to use sticky rotating sessions.
 For any of the above-mentioned scenarios, KocerRoxy has you covered with high-quality economic service.
-A few quick clicks on their easy-to-use dashboard lets you change between rotating or 10-minute sticky sessions as needed.
+A few quick clicks on their easy-to-use dashboard let you choose between rotating or 10-minute sticky sessions as needed.

 How useful was this post?